open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 The `openmetadata/ingestion` and `openmetadata/ingestion-base` images now use Python 3.10.

+Note that starting release 1.3.0, the `openmetadata-ingestion` package started supporting Python 3.11.
+We'll migrate the images to 3.11 in the next release.

 ### Python SDK Auth Mechanisms

 We cleaned all the Python SDK code related to any auth system that is not JWT token.
 Bots deprecated that behavior 2 releases ago